Westwood Assault Lawyer

 In addition to setting bail, the prosecutor may “move for dangerousness” or “move to revoke bail” is you have another open case.
 In either situation, the Judge may order that a defendant be held without bail.
 When facing losses to your freedom such as these, it is essential that you have experienced defense attorneys on your side.

 What are the Penalties for Assault in Massachusetts?

-The types of penalties for assaultive crimes (assault, assault and battery, assault and battery with a dangerous weapon, etc.) is complex and involves many variables including age of victim, mental condition of victim and relationship to victim.
+The types of penalties for assaultive crimes (assault, assault and battery, assault and battery with a dangerous weapon, etc.) are complex and involve many variables including age of victim, mental condition of victim, and relationship to victim.

 This list includes a basic outline of potential penalties for these types of crimes:

 - Assault = up to 2.5 years in the house of correction